nodejs/node-convergence-archive/doc/api/http.markdown

 * `msecs` {Number}
 * `callback` {Function}

-Sets the timeout value for sockets, and emits a `'timeout'` event on the Server object, passing the socket as an argument, if a timeout occurs.
+The same as `server.timeout = msecs` plus setting `callback` as the handler for the `'timeout'` event on the Server object.

-If there is a `'timeout'` event listener on the Server object, then it will be called with the timed-out socket as an argument.
+If there is a `'timeout'` event listener on the Server object, then it is be called with the timed-out socket as an argument when a timeout occurs.

 By default, the Server's timeout value is 2 minutes, and sockets are destroyed automatically if they time out.
 However, if you assign a